COGSLLC/civicjournal-time/README.md

 cargo run --features demo --bin journal-demo -- run --mode batch
 ```

+If no database URL is provided, the demo automatically launches a local PostgreSQL instance using Docker or an embedded server.
 See [DEMOMODE.md](DEMOMODE.md) for full configuration and PostgreSQL setup instructions.

 ## WebAssembly Bindings